Konstantin Päts: Foreign relations

 In 1918, Päts made an informal proposal for an Estonian-Finnish personal union.
 The contemporary leaders of independent Finland were not sufficiently interested in the union and the idea was effectively ignored and forgotten.
 Päts still bore the idea in his mind, as testified by his so-called "political testament", written in July 1940.
 In 1922, during his first term as State Elder, he made the first Estonian official state visit, to Finland.
+Päts championed "kindred friendship" with other Finno-Ugric nations, namely Finland and Hungary, and was on the board that wrote the statute of the World Congress of Finno-Ugric Peoples that was ratified on March 24, 1927.
 He also made unofficial visits to Finland in 1931, 1935 and 1937.
 President of Finland, Pehr Evind Svinhufvud visited Päts in Estonia twice, in 1934 and in 1936.

 In 1933, Päts also made a state visit to Latvia and the treaty of Baltic Entente between Estonia, Latvia and Lithuania was signed in 1934.
 This agreement apparently was also another unsuccessful attempt to draw Finland closer to Estonia.
 During the 1930s, Estonian and Polish officials made several state visits to both countries.

 In late 1930s, as the Stalinist Soviet Union took a more aggressive interest in the Baltic countries, Estonia attempted to move closer to Germany in its foreign policy.
 This change was marked by the 1936 appointment of Friedrich Akel (former foreign minister) as the Estonian ambassador to Germany On 3 December 1938, the Estonian government officially declared the country's neutrality in the event of any military conflicts in Europe.